AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 `Multicloud Peering <http://docs.aviatrix.com/HowTos/peering_faq.html>`_

 The Aviatrix Controller provides a single pane of glass for all your secure networking tasks.
-You can run the Controller in your own VPC or let Aviatrix manage it in `our hosted service <https://www.aviatrix.com/trial/>`_.
+You can run the Controller in your own VPC.

 The following guide applies to running the Controller in your own environment.